OpenOrienteering/mapper/INSTALL.md

 ## Compiling for macOS (with brew instead of OpenOrienteering superbuild)

-`brew` installs `cmake` 4.x but the project requires an older version 3.
-A legacy version of `cmake` can be downloaded at https://cmake.org/download/#text=Legacy%20Release then located at `/Applications/CMake.app/Contents/bin/cmake`.

-The remaining packages can be installed with `brew`:
+The packages can be installed with `brew`:

 ```
 brew install clipper2 proj gdal zlib qt@5